Got questions? No problem! Hope these help, or you can hit us up here and we’ll email ya.

 Do you have any retail locations?

-- At this time no, the vast majority of our sales are online.
-We do offer pickup at our facility in Trout Creek for local customers.
+- Yes, some of our products can be found in regional groceries; you can find a list of locations here.
+We also offer free pickup at our facility in Trout Creek for local customers.